raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **_Keen Smell_**.
 The rat has advantage on Wisdom (Perception) checks that rely on smell.

 **_Pack Tactics_**.
-The rat has advantage on an attack roll against a creature if at least one of the rat’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The rat has advantage on an attack roll against a creature if at least one of the rat’s allies is within 1.5m of the creature and the ally isn’t incapacitated.

 **Actions**

-**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 4 (1d4 + 2) piercing damage.
+**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 1.5m, one target. _Hit:_ 4 (1d4 + 2) piercing damage.

 ###### Variant: Diseased Giant Rats

 Some giant rats carry vile diseases that they spread with their bites.
 A diseased giant rat has a challenge rating of 1/8 (25 XP) and the following action instead of its normal bite attack.

-**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 4 (1d4 + 2) piercing damage.
+**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 1.5m, one target. _Hit:_ 4 (1d4 + 2) piercing damage.
 If the target is a creature, it must succeed on a DC 10 Constitution saving throw or contract a disease.
 Until the disease is cured, the target can’t regain hit points except by magical means, and the target’s hit point maximum decreases by 3 (1d6) every 24 hours.
 If the target’s hit point maximum drops to 0 as a result of this disease, the target dies.

 #### Giant Scorpion